Whilst having a total laryngectomy does spell changes to your day-to-day life, it is still possible to live an enjoyable life.

 - What support is available after surgery?

 It can be helpful and informative to meet other individuals who have already undergone a total laryngectomy.
 They can share their experience and provide support.
-In many cases you can request through your hospital to meet other laryngectomees or there are many local support groups throughout the UK that you can reach out to for information and advice.
+In many cases, you can request through your hospital to meet other laryngectomees or there are many local support groups throughout the UK that you can reach out to for information and advice.

 What to consider

 You may also want to consider taking a notepad, or writing board as after surgery you will have to learn to speak in a new way.
 There are also many apps for smartphones that can help support text to talk.
-You many also wish to record the sound of your voice before surgery, for you and loved ones to listen to, as your voice will change after a total laryngectomy.
+You may also wish to record the sound of your voice before surgery, for you and your loved ones to listen to, as your voice will change after a total laryngectomy.

 The hospital should talk through what you need to bring for your stay in the hospital.

 Joakim is 58 years old.
 After receiving his cancer diagnosis the day before New Years’ Eve 2019, Joakim underwent surgery in mid-January 2020.
 Today, Joakim is back to his former work; restoring, fixing and tuning upright pianos and grand pianos.
 Joakim shares his story on how Provox Life help support him to breathe better, whatever he does.

 Life after a laryngectomy can vary from person to person, this is one example.